bekkopen/provisioning-workshop/README.md

 ===========
 Installation:

-Add this line to your application's Gemfile:
+Go to serverspec/ directory and add this line to your application's Gemfile:

 gem 'serverspec'